 The West Seattle Summer Fest (July 14th-16th) is well on the way to being one of the premiere festivals in Seattle.
 In addition to the music schedule, you’ll find a wide array of shopping options for the entire family.

 Here we’re sharing some of our tips for shopping Summer Fest:

 Being a recycling city, bring a couple of canvas bags to fill up with goodies.
-Check out Avalon Glassworks (booth 44) for some summer-inspired gifts and unique glass jewelry.
+Check out the new Junction tote bags that will be available at the info booth.